NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

 ## Use the nuget.exe CLI in the console

-You can also use the [NuGet CLI](../reference/nuget-exe-cli-reference.md) to do all console operations.
+You can use the [NuGet CLI](../reference/nuget-exe-cli-reference.md) to do all console operations.
 However, console commands operate within the context of a Visual Studio saved project and solution, and often do more than the equivalent NuGet CLI commands.
-For example, installing a package through the console adds a package reference to the project, but the NuGet CLI command doesn't add this reference.
+For example, installing a package through the console adds a package reference to the project, but the NuGet CLI command alone doesn't add this reference.
 For this reason, developers working in Visual Studio usually prefer to use the console rather than the NuGet CLI.

-Some packages make new commands available in the console.
-To extend the console with the NuGet CLI commands, install the [NuGet.CommandLine](https://www.nuget.org/packages/NuGet.CommandLine) package.
+Some NuGet packages extend the console by making new commands available.
+You can install the [NuGet.CommandLine](https://www.nuget.org/packages/NuGet.CommandLine) package to use NuGet CLI commands in the Package Manager Console.

 ```powershell
 Install-Package NuGet.CommandLine